 - Incorrect hypothesis – if the stated hypothesis is confirmed, the hunter should check the nature, extent, and effect of the attack on the system as soon as possible.
 What’s more, the threat hunter is required to draft an effective attack response.

 After analyzing the data, the threat hunter must generate the best response to the threat, defining both short-term and long-term solutions to counter the attack.
-The goal here is to terminate the ongoing attack as quickly as possible, protecting the affected host, preventing system damages, and eliminating the possibility of a future attack.
+The goal here is to terminate the ongoing attack as quickly as possible.
+The security team should also:

 #5.
 Lessons Learned